Enumeration formulas for (3, 6)-fullerenes: Background and formulas

 Instead of using vertical strings of hexagons to make spine columns, we could build spine columns by setting off from a special hexagon at an angle $60^\circ$ clockwise from due north (approximately the southwest (SW) to northeast (NE) direction) or at an angle $120^\circ$ clockwise from due north (approximately northwest (NW) to southeast (SE) direction).
 See Figure~\ref{fig:alternativeSpinesUpstairs}.
 We will also refer to strings of hexagons in these alternate directions as belt columns, spine columns, and spines.

-Every trihex has \emph{equivalent signatures}, corresponding to these three directions (North to South, SW to NE, and NW to SE).
+Every $(3,6)$-fullerene has \emph{equivalent signatures}, corresponding to these three directions (North to South, SW to NE, and NW to SE).
 As proved in \cite{green2024polyhedra}, these equivalent signatures $(s_1, b_1, f_1)$, $(s_2, b_2, f_2)$, and $(s_3, b_3, f_3)$ are related by the following equations:

 where $j_2$ is the order of $f_1$ in $\mathbf{Z}_{s_1 + 1}$, that is, the smallest positive integer such that $j_2 \cdot f_1 \equiv 0 \pmod {s_1 +1 }$,